wardandpartners/KeenThemeJsonMenus/README.md

 # KeenTheme Json Menus
-This is a c# menu builer for the KeenThmes web template
+This is a c# menu builder for the KeenThemes web template

-Please note, this project does not contain nay KeenTheme content.
-In order to use the KeenTheme html or angular template, please visit keenthemes website for more info.
+Please note, this project does not contain any KeenTheme content.
+In order to use the KeenTheme html or angular template, please visit [keenthemes](http://www.keenthemes.com/) website for more info.

 The documentation for this c# tools is located on our [git wiki](https://github.com/wardandpartners/KeenThemeJsonMenus/wiki)